Creating AI Actor — Import Folder

 Dummy Image. - Import Image

-icon: If an image angle is incorrect, click the icon to browse and replace it with a custom image (.png, .jpg, or .jpeg).
+icon: If an image angle is incorrect, click the icon to browse and replace it with a custom image (.png, .jpg, .jpeg, or webp).

 You can also drag and drop files directly from Windows File Explorer.